-A possible concern regarding our results is that the measures of leverage used so far - the change in debt as well as debt issuance - are based on book values.
+A possible concern regarding our results is that the measures of leverage used so far are based on book values.
 However, we obtain qualitatively similar results when the specifications in Columns 1 to 3 of Tables 3 and 6 are re-estimated using the change in the market value of debt as dependent variable, as shown by Columns 1 to 3 of Tables B.3.1 and B.3.2, respectively.
 Columns 4 and 5 of these tables report the corresponding estimates obtained separately for large and small firms, which confirm the results obtained in Columns 1 and 2 of Tables 5 and 7.